JPry/choir-guides/_feasts/pascha.md

 kontakion: Pascha - Tone 8
 trisagion: '*"As many as have been baptized..."*'
 megalynarion: Pascha - Tone 1
 koinonikon: Pascha - Tone 8
+post_communion_markdown: true
 post_communion: |

     - *Instead of "We have seen the true Light", sing "Christ is Risen" **ONCE***
     - *Instead of "Blessed be the Name of the Lord", sing "Christ is Risen" **THRICE***
     - *The Priest blesses the Flesh-meats, Eggs, and Cheese*

-post_communion_markdown: true
+    - *The Choir sings Apolytikion of St. John Chrysostom in Tone 8*

 ---